LEARNAcademy/syllabus/cat-tinder/frontend/cat-create.md

 }
 ```

-This method needs to be passed to our CatNew component.
+This function needs to be passed to our CatNew component.
 This will require a refactor of the basic `"/catnew"` route into a dynamic route that accepts props.

 **src/App.js**